-There were no reported births without early prenatal care or births to teen mothers under age 18 for zip code 23463.
+There were no reported births without early prenatal care for zip code 23463.
+There were no reported births to teen mothers under age 18 for zip codes 23457 and 23463.
 Source: Community Health Solutions analysis of data from the Virginia Department of Health.
 See Appendix C. Data Sources for details.